-Letters Testamentary is a document that has watermarks or other safety features and looks similar to other New York documents that have to do with birth and death – letters testamentary look similar to a birth certificate or death certificate.
+Letters Testamentary is a document has many safety features, such as watermarks.
+It looks similar to other New York documents that have to do with birth and death: Letters Testamentary look similar to a birth certificate or death certificate.
 The executor of an estate will receive Letters Testamentary from the Surrogate’s Court, which would look something like this:

-The person most closely related to the person who died has the biggest preference in being appointed their executor.
+The person most closely related to the person who died has the biggest preference in being appointed the executor of their estate.
 Here is the order of preference:

-Once an executor or administrator is appointed by the court, they can start performing their duties in accordance with New York law.
+Once the court appoints someone an executor or administrator, that person can start performing their duties per New York law.

-When the person applies to be an executor, the court will appoint them easily.
-This is because all the court is doing is essentially confirming the decedent’s own appointment.
-When a person applies to be administrator, however, the court will do some additional checking and may require a bond.
+When a person applies to be an Executor, all the court is doing is essentially confirming the decedent’s appointment.
+When a person applies to be an administrator, however, the court will do some additional checking.

 The person applying to be an Administrator may be required to obtain consent from other relatives who are as closely related as the potential administrator is.
 Or they may be required to officially notify those relatives of their intent to become the executor.

-In some situations, it may be sufficient to have the family tree affidavit be signed by a person with the knowledge of the family tree.
+In some situations, it may be sufficient to have a person with the knowledge of the family tree signed the affidavit.
 In other situations, the potential administrator may need to show documents in support of the family tree, such as birth and death certificates.
-Making family trees and showing such documents can be pretty difficult, especially if the person who died or their ancestors immigrated to America from another country.
+Making family trees and showing such documents can be difficult, especially if the person who died or their ancestors immigrated to America from another country.
 The difference between executor and administrator of an estate is that the executor is less likely to be asked to show kinship.
 The executor is already named in the will, that’s all the proof the court may need.

 Important Executor vs Administrator distinction: Most executors are not required to post a bond.
-This is especially true of the majority of executors where the will says that the executor is not required to post a bond.
+Anyways, most wills explicitly state that the executor is not required to post a bond.

-Administrators, however, are often required to post a bond for the entire value of the estate.
+Administrators, on the other hand, are often required by the court to post a bond for the entire value of the estate.

-When an administrator is appointed, courts of most New York counties (i.e. Kings County) restrict their powers.
-For example, the court might restrict their powers to collecting only $200,000.
-Or, the court can restrict an administrator’s power to sell real estate such as a house, requiring them to make an extra application to the court to collect over $200K or to sell a house.
+When an administrator is appointed, courts of most New York counties (i.e., Kings County) restrict their powers.
+For example, the court might restrict an administrator’s power to collecting only $200,000.
+Or, the court can restrict an administrator’s power to sell real estate such as a house.
+The court can require an administrator to make an extra application to the court to, for example, collect over $200,000 or sell a house.

 If the beneficiaries are contesting the probate or administration, then the court can impose more restrictions on the administrator or executor.
 If there are people who object to the appointment of an Executor or Administrator, things get more complicated.
 The same goes for when the court is suspicious of something.
 If that happens, the courts may require additional proof from an executor or administrator before they get appointed, such as additional kinship information and a kinship hearing or a kinship trial.
-The court may also hold hearings on the qualification of the person who is asking to be in charge of the estate.
-Courts can place additional restrictions on appointment, such as restricting letters of administration of an executor or requiring an executor to post a bond even if the will states that the executor is to post no bond.
+The court may also hold hearings on the qualification of the potential administrator or executor.
+Courts can place additional restrictions on appointment.
+A court can restrict the powers of an administrator.
+A court can require an executor to post a bond even if the will states that the executor is to post no bond.
 No difference between Executor and Administrator in that their powers can both be restricted or limited by the court.

 Both potential executor and administrator have to give the proper notice to people affected by their appointment to that role.

-A person who wishes to get appointed as an Administrator of estate needs, you would be required to give notice to everyone who stands to inherit from the person who died (“distributees”).
+If you wish to get appointed as an Administrator of estate needs, you would be required to give notice to everyone who stands to inherit from the person who died (“distributees”).